qdercon/pstpipeline/README.md

     - ```load_PPCs``` automates the memory-efficient loading of posterior predictions, likely obtained from running ```generate_posterior_quantities```, by calculating means and SEs chain-by-chain.
 This is useful as, depending on how many MCMC samples selected, loading all predictions for all individuals at once can cause crashes

-Please note much of the R and Stan code relies heavily on (and in some cases was adapted directly from) other packages, in particular [```hBayesDM```](https://github.com/CCS-Lab/hBayesDM) [[2](#References)].
-This package is not meant to supercede or replace this work, nor will it be extensively updated to accomodate other workflows; its primary aim is make it easier for our specific analyses to be replicated by others.

 #### 4. references

+1. W-Y. Ahn, N. Haines, L. Zhang, Revealing Neurocomputational Mechanisms of Reinforcement Learning and Decision-Making With the hBayesDM Package. *Comput.
+Psychiatry.* **1**, 24 (2017).

-1. M. J. Frank, A. A. Moustafa, H. M. Haughey, T. Curran, K. E. Hutchison, Genetic triple dissociation reveals multiple roles for dopamine in reinforcement learning. *Proc.
+2. M. J. Frank, A. A. Moustafa, H. M. Haughey, T. Curran, K. E. Hutchison, Genetic triple dissociation reveals multiple roles for dopamine in reinforcement learning. *Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.* **104**, 16311–16316 (2007).

-2. W-Y. Ahn, N. Haines, L. Zhang, Revealing Neurocomputational Mechanisms of Reinforcement Learning and Decision-Making With the hBayesDM Package. *Comput.
-Psychiatry.* **1**, 24 (2017).